jupyter-sphinx#

 Unable to find kernel (exception: No such kernel named python3)

-Try to install ipykernel
+Try to install ipykernel:

 pip install ipykernel

-directive to embed code into the document:
+You can use the jupyter-execute directive to embed code into the document:

 .. jupyter-execute::